jopaik/network_demos/network_compliance_dashboard/README.md

 ## Key Takeaways
 * Network Facts are an easy method to discover and collect the network device configurations
 * Dashboards and Reports are easy to populate with Network Facts
+* THe html template is easy to modify

 ## Return to Demo Menu
  - [Menu of Demos](../README.md)